shahriar-rahman/Amazon-Today-Using-Selenium-Webdriver/README.md

-# Scraping Amazon Today's Deal
+# Scraping "Today's Deal" in Amazon using Selenium Webdriver

 This is a Selenium Web Scraping project for extracting the best daily deals in Amazon site along with the deal offers and the image urls.